-The universal rule to deal with such situations is to make all new Boolean flags false by default.
+If the protocol does not support resetting to default values as a first-class citizen, the universal rule is to make all new Boolean flags false by default.

 Better

 If a non-Boolean field with specially treated value absence is to be introduced, then introduce two fields.